Table of Contents

 Team Aqualink was tasked by their customer (the chief medical officer of the Navy SEALS) to build a biometric monitoring kit for Navy divers.
 These divers face both acute and long-term health impacts due to the duration and severe conditions inherent in their dives.
 A wearable sensor system would allow divers to monitor their own health during a dive and allow Navy doctors to analyze the data afterwords.

 Team Aqualink put themselves in the flippers of a SEAL dive team (literally) and discovered something interesting: many of the dives were longer than necessary because the divers lacked a good navigation system.
-The medical concerns were, at least partially, really a symptom.
+The medical concerns were, at least partially, actually a symptom.
 What the divers truly wanted was GPS or another navigational system that worked at depth.
-Solving that root cause would alleviate many of the health concerns and improve mission performance, a much broader impact.
+Solving that root cause would not only alleviate many of the health concerns, it would also improve mission performance.
+That’s a much broader impact than initially envisioned.

 The customer was trying to solve the problem they saw without a deeper understanding of the user’s needs.
 That’s not a criticism of the customer.
-Truly understanding user needs is hard and requires substantial effort by engineers well-versed in user requirements discovery.
+Truly understanding user needs is hard and requires substantial effort by systems engineers or UX researchers well-versed in user requirements discovery.

 The Bradley Fighting Vehicle